Pawpaw (Asimina triloba)

 Description of Pawpaw (Asimina triloba)

 Pawpaw (Asimina triloba), a member of the Annonaceae (Custard Apple Family), is a small understory deciduous tree that can form clones or patches.
 The fruits of this plant are edible and can be eaten raw or in ice cream and baked desserts.
 Many varieties of this plant are present in the horticultural trade.

-It is a nectar plant for a lot of other insects and also is important for small mammals and birds.
+This species is a nectar plant for a lot of other insects and is also an important food plant for small mammals and birds.

 The Annonaceae is a tropical family of plants and the pawpaw is the northernmost growing representative of it.
 The name comes from the Arawaken name for Papaya, a tropical fruit (Lady Bird Johnson Wildflower Center).
-The genus name is a Latinized version of the French name of the Indian name (MO Botanical Garden).
+The genus name is a Latinized version of the French name of the indian name (Missouri Botanical Garden).